1970 Los Angeles Rams season: Regular season

 With the completion of the AFL–NFL merger, the league was realigned into 2 conferences with 3 divisions each.
 The Rams were placed in the NFC Western Division with the Atlanta Falcons, New Orleans Saints, and San Francisco 49ers, none of whom had a winning record for any of the prior two seasons.
-The Rams, 49ers and Falcons were members of the Coastal Division of the Western Conference from 1967–69, while the Saints came from the Eastern Conference, where they were in the Capitol Division in 1967 and '69 and the Century Division in 1968.
+The Rams, 49ers and Falcons were members of the Coastal Division of the Western Conference from 1967 to 1969, while the Saints came from the Eastern Conference, where they were in the Capitol Division in 1967 and '69 and the Century Division in 1968.
 Gone from the Rams' division were the Baltimore Colts, with whom the Rams battled for a division title for the past 3 seasons, shifted to the AFC East.
 Consequently, the Rams were heavy favorites to win what was considered the weakest of the new divisions.

 As it turned out, the prognosticators did not anticipate that 49er quarterback John Brodie would have an MVP season, that the 49ers had acquired some skilled young players, and the Rams veteran roster began to show signs of aging and suffered a number of injuries.
 Thus, instead of battling the Colts, the Rams would stage a season long battle for the NFC West with their California archrivals.

 The Rams started the season as expected, with easy wins vs. the St. Louis Cardinals 34-13, at the Buffalo Bills 19-0, and against the San Diego Chargers 37-10.
-The 49ers came to L.A. in week 4 with a 2-1 record, having lost at Atlanta the week before, 21-20.
+The 49ers came to L.A. in week 4 with a 2–1 record, having lost at Atlanta the week before, 21-20.
 The Rams were prohibitive favorites, but the 49ers forced 4 turnovers and had 3 sacks to win 20-6 and gain a share of the division lead.
-The Rams regained the division lead the very next week with a 31-21 win in Green Bay, while the 49ers tied the Saints at San Francisco.
+The Rams regained the division lead the very next week with a 31–21 win in Green Bay, while the 49ers tied the Saints at San Francisco.
 The 49ers then won 4 games in a row, while the Rams struggled to find consistency.
 They lost in the mud and rain on a Monday night in Minnesota to the powerful Vikings 13-3, beat the Saints in New Orleans 30-17, needed a last second touchdown to tie the Falcons in L.A.
 10-10, had 4 turnovers in an upset loss at home to the New York Jets (playing without an injured Joe Namath), then beat the Falcons in Atlanta 17-7, gaining ground after that win when the 49ers lost to the Lions in Detroit.